M Idioms

 more to (something) than meets the eye

-There was more to the new contract than meets the eye and everyone was pleased with it.
+There is more to the new contract than meets the eye and everyone is pleased with it.

 - a hangover

-He is not feeling well because it is the morning after the night before.
+The man is not feeling well.
+It is the morning after the night before.

 The doctor told me not to move a muscle when he was fixing my leg.

-- try every way, do everything one can to do something
+- to try every way to do something, to do everything one can to do something

-I will move heaven and earth to help you get a job with our company.
+I will move heaven and earth to help my friend get a job with our company.

 move in on (someone or something)

-- try to take over something that belongs to another
+- to try to take over something that belongs to another

-He was angry because the other salesman was moving in on his sales territory.
+The man was angry because another salesman was moving in on his sales territory.

 move into (something)

-- get started in a new job or business
+- to get started in a new job or business

-Our company has decided to move into the retail sales of computers.
+Our company has decided to move into computer sales.

 move up (in the world)